-Class I shares Opening an account Adding to an account By check Make out a check for the investment a Signature Services, Inc." Deliver the check and your completed professional or mail them to Signature application to your financial Signature Services, Inc If your account statem its entirety.
-If no slip is share class, your accouregistered.
-Deliver the check and ent has a detachable investme s available, include a note spec unt number, and the name(s) ir your investment slip or note to nt slip, please complete it ir ifying the fund name, your n which the account is Ry oxchange of mail them to signa ure Services (address below).
-By exchange Call your financial professional or Signature Services to request an exchange.
-Log on to the website below to process exchanges between funds.
-Call EASI-Line for account balance, fund inquiry, and transaction processing on some account types.
-You may exchange Class I shares for other Class I shares or John Hancock Mone Market Fund Class A shares.
-Call your financial professional or Signature Services to request an exchange.
-By wire Deliver your completed application to Signature Services.
+Opening an account Adding to an acco ount By check Make out a check for the investment as Signature Services, Inc." , , Signature Service es, Inc." nt, payable to "John Hancock Deliver the check and your completed application to your financial professional or mail them to Signature Services (address below).
+If your account statement has a detachable investment slip, please complete it ir its entirety.
+If no slip is available, include a note specifying the fund name, your share class, your account number, and the name(s) in which the account is registered. k and your investment slip o Signature Services (address or note to your financial professional, below).
+By exchange Call your financial professional or Signa exchange. ature Services to request an Call EASI-Line for some account tyYou may exchar Market Fund Cl. /pes. nge Class I shares for other (ass A shares. hanges between funds. quiry, and transaction processing on Class I shares or John Hancock Mone Services to request an exchange.
+By wire Deliver your completed application to y Signature Services.
 Obtain your account number by calling Signature Services.
-Obtain wiring instructions by calling S Instruct your bank to wire the amount name, the share class, your account n account is registered.
-Your bank may g your financial professional or ignature Services. t of your investment.
-Specify the fund umber, and the name(s) in which the Instruct your bank to whether the share class, your a ons by calling Signature Service vire the amount of your investr ccount number, and the name(may charge a fee to wire funds nent.
-Specify the fund name (s) in which the account is By internet See "By exchange" and "By wire."
-House (ACH) system.
-Complete the "Bank in the term of ter or credit union is a member of t nformation" section on your ac below to initiate purchases usi count application.
-By phone See "By exchange" and "By wire."
-Verify that your bank or credit union is a member of the ACH system.
-Complete the "To purchase, exchange, or redeem shares via telephone" and "Bank information" sections on your account application.
-Call EASI-Line for account balance, fund inquiry, and transaction processing on some account types.
-Call your financial professional or call Signature Services between 8:30 A.M. and 5:00 P.M., Eastern time, on most business days.
-Regular mail John Hancock Signature Services, Inc. P.O.
-Box 219909 Kansas City, MO 64121-9909 Express delivery John Hancock Signature Services, Inc. 430 W 7th Street Suite 219909 Kansas City, MO 64105-1407 Website jhinvestments.com EASI-Line (24/7 automated service) 800-597-1897 Signature Services, Inc. 888-972-8696
+Obtain wiring instructions by calling Signature to be under the amount of the share class, your account nu account is registered.
+Your bank may complete the share class, your bank may complete the share class. your financial professional or gnature Services. of your investment.
+Specify the fund mber, and the name(s) in which the Instruct your ba the share class, ur investment.
+Specify the fund name the name(s) in which the account is By internet See "By exchange" and "By wire."
+House (ACH) sy Complete the " stem.
+Bank information" section o ember of the Automated Clearing on your account application. chases using your authorized bank By phone Complete the " "Bank informat Call EASI-Line for some account ty ion" sections on your account balance, fund inc edeem shares via telephone" and nt application. quiry, and transaction processing on 00 р.м., Eastern time, on mo Regular mail Express delivery Website EASI-Line Signature Services, Inc.

+John Hancock Signature Services, Inc. P.O.
+Box 219909 Kansas City, MO 64121-9909

+John Hancock Signature Services, Inc. 430 W 7th Street Suite 219909 Kansas City, MO 64105-1407

+(24/7 automated service) 800-597-1897